sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 .. math:: t = \frac{\bar{D}}{\hat\sigma_D / \sqrt{N}}

 where :math:`\hat\sigma_D` is the standard deviation of the difference scores.
-Since this is just an ordinary, one-sample *t*-test, with nothing special about it, the degrees of freedom are still *N* - 1.
+Since thit is just an ordinary, one-sample *t*-test, with nothing special about it, the degrees of freedom are still *N* - 1.
-And that’s it.
-The paired samples *t*-test really isn’t a new test at all.
+And that is it.
+The paired samples *t*-test really is not a new test at all.
-It’s a one-sample *t*-test, but applied to the difference between two variables.
-It’s actually very simple.
-The only reason it merits a discussion as long as the one we’ve just gone through is that you need to be able to recognise *when* a paired samples test is appropriate, and to understand *why* it’s better than an independent samples *t*-test.
+It is a one-sample *t*-test, but applied to the difference between two variables.
+It is actually very simple.
+The only reason it merits a discussion as long as the one we have just gone through is that you need to be able to recognise *when* a paired samples test is appropriate, and to understand *why* it is better than an independent samples *t*-test.

 Doing the test in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~

 How do you do a paired samples *t*-test in jamovi?
 One possibility is to follow
 the process I outlined above.
 That is, create a difference variable and then
 run a one sample *t*-test on that.
-Since we’ve already created a variable
+Since we have already created a variable
-called ``improvement``, let’s do that and see what we get (see
+called ``improvement``, let us do that and see what we get (see
 :numref:`fig-ttest_paired2`\).

 .. ----------------------------------------------------------------------------